 At the temple a group of middle-aged monks in saffron robes are sitting in a semi circle chanting a [i]tam wat chao[/i], a common buddhist chant.

 John and Sunisa, hand in hand, climb a set of steps that take them up to a reclining golden Buddha.
-Releasing Sunisa’s grip, John watches as she folds some large Thai banknotes and places them in a large, stainless steel donation box.
+Releasing Sunisa’s grip, John watches as she folds some large Thai banknotes and places them in a stainless steel donation box.
 Then she lays some smaller notes on a silver plate and picks up some candles and incense sticks.
 She lights the candles and places them in brass holders.

-The visit to the temple finished, that evening they drive to an open air restaurant, have an expensive meal and then drive home.
+The visit to the temple finished, that evening they drive to an open air restaurant, have an expensive meal and then return home.
 They celebrate with wine and made love like they are teenagers again.